 First and foremost, there is an entrance fee – this can vary from as low as 400 yen for a basic public bath (called “sento”), to 600 yen for a typical onsen, to 1300 yen for a fancy onsen.
 It might even go up to 1500 yen if it’s a large onsen with multiple pools and additional hot stone facilities.

-Sometimes, you buy the ticket from the front desk but sometimes there is a ticket vending machine near the front desk – this is where you should be buying your tickets (and other amenities you want such as towels, comb, etc) instead of approaching the person at the front desk.
+Sometimes, you buy the ticket from the front desk but otherwise, there might be a ticket vending machine near the front desk.
+This is where you should be buying your tickets (and other amenities you want such as towels, comb, etc) instead of approaching the person at the front desk.

 What should I bring to Onsen?